How Community Groups Can Safeguard Against Social Media Deplatforming

 The removal of the social media network Parler from Facebook, Twitter, Google, and Amazon Web Services in the wake of the January 6 insurrection caused much consternation.
-While the company eventually found another hosting provider, significant damage already occurred and their reach and audience was vastly diminished.
+While the company eventually found another hosting provider, significant damage already occurred and their reach and audience were vastly diminished.

-Ultimately, don’t expect deplatforming to go away any time soon.
-In fact, Reddit recently joined Facebook by increasing their use of the practice.
+Ultimately, don’t expect de-platforming to go away any time soon.
+In fact, Reddit recently joined Facebook by increasing its use of the practice.
 In this environment, it becomes critical for organizations to own the online platform where they grow their community.
-Let’s take a closer look at a few reasons why.

 Sure, a Facebook Group is great for building membership and is easy to set up.
 However, this puts you at the mercy of another company which may change or remove your ability to interact with your audience.
-Your membership site also largely serves as a mechanism for Facebook to display targeted ads while gaining actionable insights into the likes and dislikes of your membership.
+And once it's gone, rebuilding that sense of community through social media marketing is a major task.

-We already mentioned the risk of deplatforming due to posts from your organization falling outside of a social network’s terms of service.
-In addition to Parler, other organizations, like the Louis Farrakhan from the Nation of Islam and conspiracy theorist, Alex Jones, were also deplatformed from social media.
+We already mentioned the risk of de-platforming due to posts like photos or videos from your organization falling outside of a social network’s terms of service.
+In addition to Parler, other organizations, like Louis Farrakhan from the Nation of Islam and conspiracy theorist, Alex Jones, were also de-platformed from social media.

 Ultimately, your organization doesn’t own its own content when focusing its activities on large social media networks.
 This lack of ownership and control makes self-hosting your community organization a wiser approach.
 So let’s take a closer look at some of the reasons owning the online presence of your community group makes perfect sense.

-Crafting an online community for your own organization offers other advantages that go beyond the risks of deplatforming.
+Crafting an online community for your own organization offers other advantages that go beyond the risks of de-platforming.
 For example, it’s a great way to foster engagement without having to rely on social media news feed algorithms that exist largely to benefit a social network’s advertising revenue.
 Again, this approach also gives you more control (and responsibility) over the content.